artghieri/Data-Structures-and-Algorithms-in-C/README.md

 ```

 ## Data Types in C

-Data type determines the set of values that a data item can take and the operations that can be performed on the item.
+A data type determines the set of values that a data item can take and the operations that can be performed on it.

 #### Integers, Floating-point, and Characters.

-C classify variables based on the type of data they can hold, ensuring efficient memory usage and precise operations.
-C provides fundamental types like *integers*, *characters*, and *floating-point numbers*, offering versatility in data representation.
+The C language classifies variables based on the type of data they can hold, ensuring efficient memory usage and precise operations.
+Thus, C provides fundamental types such as integers, characters, and floating-point numbers, offering versatility in data representation.

-For instance, the **char data type** is of *one byte** and is used to store *single characters*.
-Note that C does not provide any data type for **storing text**, this is because text is made up of individual characters.
+For instance, the **char** data type is of **one byte** and is used to store *single characters*.
+Note that C does not provide any data type for ***storing text***, this is because text is made up of individual characters.

 | Data Type       | Description                | Size (in bytes) | Range                                                   |